Classical and quantum theory of magnonic and magnetoelastic nonlinear dynamics in continuum geometries: Quantization of the theory

 As an example on how to compute quantum expectation values we consider again the system parameters in Table \ref{tab:parameters 2}, for which the origin of parametric instability is the three-magnon scattering process $\mathbf{k}_0 \to \{\mathbf{k},\mathbf{k}_0-\mathbf{k}\}$ (see Sec. \ref{subsec:3mode_system}).
-Following the procedure detailed in the previous section we obtain the following system of mean-field equations for the fluctuations of the three involved modes,
+Following the procedure detailed in the previous section we obtain the following mean-field equations of motion for the first-order moments,